© 2020 All rights reserved

 As mentioned earlier, each platform has its own culture and appeal.
 This means that different forms of content are the standard on different platforms.

 Instagram has most commonly been used for showcasing highlights in photo and video form.
-However, the stories feature has grown in popularity.
-People view stories as a more personalized form of content, where users can share something that’s happening in their day or something they’re finding interesting.
+However the stories feature has really grown in popularity.
+People view stories as a more personalised form of content, where users can share something that’s happening in their day or something they’re finding interesting.

-YouTube is like the Google for video content at this point in time.
-This doesn’t mean all video is the same.
+YouTube is like Google, but for video content.
+This doesn’t mean all videos are the same.
 Your audience might be interested in live streamed content, or they could be watching influencers.
 They could be there to get their news or to just relax and laugh.

 Does your audience have the time to sit down and watch those long-form videos you’re posting on YouTube?
 Or do they respond better to short, but informative videos on Instagram?

 Make sure you’re understanding how your audience is using the platform.
-Also, make sure the content your creating is appealing to them.
+Also, make sure the content you’re creating is appealing to them.

 Let’s start with the influencer slide.
-Influencer marketing has flourished over the past half-decade and we’re seeing a massive spotlight as online influencers become the new celebrities.
+Influencer marketing has flourished over the past half-decade, and we’re seeing a massive spotlight as online influencers have become the new celebrities.

 In your industry, think about whether there are any major influencers that your audience may look up to.
 Is there anyone out there on the internet that is the voice of your industry?